sv-ai-nexus/sv-ai-nexus.github.io/_pages/membership.md

 -->

-These partnerships — along with our growing network of corporate, academic, and government collaborators — position Nexus as **the premier Silicon Valley AI community bridging Korean and global tech ecosystems**.
+These partnerships — along with our growing network of corporate, academic, and government collaborators — position AI Nexus as **the premier Silicon Valley AI community bridging Korean and global tech ecosystems**.

 # Exclusive Member Benefits